gmac/graphql-stitching-ruby/README.md

 #### List queries

-It's okay ([even preferable](https://www.youtube.com/watch?v=VmK0KBHTcWs) in many circumstances) to provide a list accessor as a stitching query.
+It's okay ([even preferable](#batching) in most circumstances) to provide a list accessor as a stitching query.
 The only requirement is that both the field argument and return type must be lists, and the query results are expected to be a mapped set with `null` holding the position of missing results.

 ```graphql
 type Query {